stbnrivas/dataModels/README.md

 Contributions should come in the form of pull requests.

-** Please note that some of the Data Models in this Repo have been adopted by a joint initiative between TM Forum and FIWARE Foundation.
-Pull Requests for those Data Models shall be done against [https://github.com/smart-data-models/dataModels](https://github.com/smart-data-models/dataModels)**
+**Please note that some of the Data Models in this Repo have been adopted by a joint initiative between TM Forum and FIWARE Foundation.
+Pull Requests for those Data Models shall be done against the correspondent Repo at the [https://github.com/smart-data-models/](https://github.com/smart-data-models/) Organization**

 New data models should be added under a folder structured as follows: